-The propane gas system supplies fuel for the gas range/oven, furnace, and refrigerator (while in gas mode).
+The propane gas system supplies fuel for the gas range/oven and furnace.
 When used and handled properly, this system is safe and economical and provides modern living conveniences wherever you travel.

 See Section 2 of this manual for other safety and precautions you need to be aware of related to propane.